Introduction | At a Glance | Key Indicators | International Rankings

 Management of the emerging civil society sector by Communist Party and state agencies remains restrictive but also is unable to keep up with the growth of CSOs.
 As Yu Keping, a well-known scholar who has written extensively on civil society, points out, the actual space for CSOs in China is much larger than the institutional space allowed by formal laws and regulations.

-Many CSOs are managed in a considerably less intrusive way than others.
+Many CSOs in this space are managed in a considerably less intrusive way than others.
 These include a large number of organizations that provide social services or conduct other work that the state supports and that are not perceived as threats to the state.
 But advocacy, religious, critical and policy-oriented groups are often much more closely monitored by Party and state authorities.
-In some cases, organizations have been closed and civil society activists have been detained, tried and imprisoned for their peaceful activities.
+In some cases, such as over this last year (2013), organizations have been closed and civil society activists have been detained, tried and imprisoned for their peaceful activities.

 The legal framework to manage this highly differentiated process of state control – in which some organizations are supported and facilitated and others are repressed – has its origins in China’s 1982 Constitution and in an array of regulatory documents promulgated and enacted since the late 1980s.
 These regulate the full range of legally-registered non-profits which the Chinese refer to generically as "social organizations" (shehui zuzhi, 社会组织) "Social organizations" are separated into three major categories: social organizations (shehui tuanti, 社会团体) which are the equivalent of membership associations and include many trade and professional associations; civil non-enterprise institutions (minban fei qiye danwei, 民办非企业) which are the equivalent of nonprofit service providers; and foundations (jijinhui, 基金会).
 China is a civil law jurisdiction with very strong political and executive authority; judicial activity plays very little role in the treatment of civil society groups.

-In an effort to improve its regulatory capacity and in coordination with CSOs, the government has in recent years sought to revise the legal framework governing CSOs, fundraising and charitable donations, and worked with local governments to carry out experiments in these areas that will inform national legislation.
-It has also made improving "social management" a focal point of its 12th Five Year Plan (2011 - 2015).
-"Social management" here refers to the party-state's ability to manage and coordinate with a range of CSOs and other non-state actors in addressing the country's many pressing social problems.
-It calls for the state and CSOs to engage in a collaborative relationship to address common goals.
+In an effort to improve its regulatory capacity and coordination with CSOs, the government has since the late 2000s begun to revise the legal framework governing CSOs, fundraising and charitable donations, and worked with local governments to carry out experiments in these areas that will inform national legislation.
+It has also made "social management innovation" [shehui guanli chuangxin] a focal point of its 12th Five Year Plan (2011 - 2015).
+"Social management innovation" here refers to improving the party-state's ability to manage and coordinate with a range of CSOs and other non-state actors to address common goals.
+In recent years, there has been a flurry of activity among local governments across China to “innovate” by lowering barriers to CSO registration, contracting social services to CSOs, building programs and platforms to coordinate, support and incubate CSOs, and creating more detailed regulations and standards to guide the development of the CSO sector.
+These reforms have been reaffirmed by the important Third Plenum Decision of the 18th Central Committee under the new rubric of “social governance”.

 |Barriers to Entry||